sinanatra/omeka-s-export-triples/README.md

 # Pina O. Tools

-This repository contains a series of scripts which convert the data from Pina O. a cms based on Omeka S, to specific vocabularies structured in XML/RDF and n-tripless.
+This repository contains a series of scripts which convert the data from Pina O. a cms based on Omeka S, to specific vocabularies structured in XML/RDF and n-triples.

 It additionally imports batch of XML data into Pina O. as JSON-LD items.